 05 of 07

 The Mesquite Championship Rodeo is family-oriented, with kid-friendly events and ticket and food prices that won't give the parents sticker shock.
 Kids can even make a little money if they participate in the Dash for Cash calf scramble.
-The youngster who can grab the flag off a calf wins the prize.
+The youngster who can grab the flag off of a calf wins the prize.
 Mesquite Championship Rodeo also presents special rodeo events in November and December that often attract big-name rodeo stars during their off-season.

 Where: Mesquite (Dallas metro area), Resistol Arena